Colleges to Avoid

 Net Price by Income

-Duke University, for example, has an intimidating $75,000 cost of attendance (COA).
+Duke University, for example, has an intimidating $81,000+ cost of attendance (COA).
 A family making $75,000 per year in annual income might conclude that their teenager, while brilliant, has no chance at becoming a Blue Devil—it’s just an economic impossibility.
-However, one look at the net price paid by Duke undergrads whose families make 75k-110k income reveals an average cost of “just” $24,000 per year.
-While still a lot of money, a $24,000 cost of attendance is closer to state school levels.
-The average student debt incurred during undergraduate study at Duke is $19,000, across all income levels.
+However, one look at the net price paid by Duke undergrads whose families make $75k-110k income reveals an average cost of “just” $18,000 per year.
+While still a lot of money, a $15,000 cost of attendance is closer to state school levels.
+The average student debt incurred during undergraduate study at Duke is $24,000, across all income levels.
 On top of the reasonable price of attendance, a degree from Duke, thanks to its reputation and powerful alumni network, can lead to a high return on investment.

 No one would put Whittier on a generic list of “schools to avoid.”
 It’s a reputable school that cracks many “top college” guidebooks.
 However, for students lacking unlimited education funds, crossing Whittier off of their list may be an extremely wise decision.

 Low Prestige + High Debt = Avoid

 While our previous example pits a top-flight school against a lesser, but still very competitive school, there are countless examples of schools that charge high tuition, offer minimal aid, and do not provide students with top-flight job prospects needed to pay down the debt they accrue.

-Take, for example, The University of Tampa, a private school costing a little over $40,000 per year.
-The net price, what students actually end up paying, is roughly 27k and family income plays a minimal role in the distribution of aid, meaning that those in the lowest bracket still pay close to 25k per year.
-As a result, the mean debt-load a student graduates with is around $45,000, a number which easily eclipses the average salary a University of Tampa grad will find early in their career.
-Therefore, a cost-conscious teen should avoid The University of Tampa.
+Take, for example, Bryant University, a private school costing close to $66,000 per year (full COA).
+Family income plays a minimal role in the distribution of aid, meaning that those in the lowest bracket still pay close to $32k per year; those making $110k+ will pay $42,000.
+As a result, the mean debt-load a student graduates with is around $57,000, a number which eclipses the average salary a Bryant grad will find early in their career.
+Therefore, a cost-conscious teen should avoid this university.